geopm/geopm/docs/source/runtime.rst

 ============================

 The GEOPM Runtime is software designed to enhance energy efficiency of applications through active hardware configuration.
+See :doc:`Getting Started Guide <overview:straight-ruler-use-the-runtime-to-measure-application-performance>` for information on how to begin using the GEOPM Runtime.

 User Model
 ----------